yagoferrer/marker-spider/README.md

 });
 ```

-Finally, tell the @OverlappingMarkerSpiderfier@ instance about each marker as you add it, using the @addMarker@ method:
+Finally, tell the `OverlappingMarkerSpiderfier` instance about each marker as you add it, using the `addMarker` method:

 ```javascript
 for (var i = 0; i < window.mapData.length; i ++) {